Quick Start

 2. Go to Project , and select Project Interpreter.

-4. Click on the green + icon on the right side.
+3. Click on the + icon next to the table of installed packages.

 1. On Windows, run python -m pip install python-ta.
-On macOS or Linux, run python3 -m pip install python-ta (as running just python will likely refer to an older version of Python).
+On macOS or Linux, run python3 -m pip install python-ta.

 import python_ta